 By Vineeta Chawla:

 The effects of dowry system are many and varied but in almost all cases it is the girl’s side which has to face the repercussions while the boy’s side walks away from the issue unharmed, with their heads held high.
-When demands for dowry are not met, the bride is subject to torture, and often even killed.
-Most of the dowry deaths occur when the young women, unable to bear the harassment and torture, commit suicide.
-Most of these suicides are by hanging oneself, poisoning or by fire.
-Sometimes the woman is killed by setting her on fire which is known as ‘bride burning’ and is disguised as accident to avoid criminal charges and punishment.
+When demands for dowry are not met, the bride is subjected to torture, and often even killed.
+Most of the dowry deaths occur when the young women, unable to bear the harassment and torture, are pushed to suicide.
+Most of these suicides are by hanging oneself, poison or self-immolation.
+Sometimes the woman is killed by setting her on fire which is known as ‘bride burning’ and is disguised as an accident to avoid criminal charges and punishment.

-The Indian police say that they receive over 2,500 reports of bride-burning alone every year while the number of dowry deaths is about 9000.
-These numbers increase at a rate of 1-2% every year.
+Bride-burning accounts for the death of at least one woman every hour in India, more than 8000 women a year, while 20 women die every day as a result of harassment over dowry – either murdered or compelled to suicide.
 It is also a reason why many parents don’t want to have daughters, because of the dowry they will have to shell out at her marriage, and the stress they go through due to never-ending demands from her in-laws.
-In fact dowry deaths of a newly married bride are regularly in the news.
+In fact, dowry deaths of a newly married bride are regularly in the news.

 Bride price, also known as bride wealth, is a reversal of the dowry system.
-Its an amount of money or property paid by the groom or his family to the parents of a woman upon the marriage.
+It’s an amount of money or property paid by the groom or his family to the parents of a woman upon the marriage.
 In ancient literature, bride price has often been explained as payment made in exchange for the bride’s family’s loss of her labour and fertility within her kin group.
 The agreed bride price is generally intended to reflect the perceived value of the girl or young woman.
-This practice though less prevalent than dowry is still practiced in some rural areas of the country.
+This practice, though less prevalent than dowry, is still practised in some rural areas of the country.
 But it is even worse than dowry as this practice thinks of girls as items that can be sold or bought.

 The government has taken many steps to stop the abominable practice of dowry.
 The Dowry Prohibition Act, passed in 1961, prohibits the request, payment or acceptance of dowry, where “dowry” is defined as a gift demanded or given as a precondition for a marriage.
-Asking or giving of dowry can be punished by an imprisonment of up to six months, or a fine of up to Rs.5000. many anti-dowry legislations have also been made to tackle the dowry system.
+Asking or giving of dowry can be punished by imprisonment of up to six months or a fine of up to Rs.5000.
+Many anti-dowry legislation has also been made to tackle the dowry system.
 The media has also done its bit by showcasing the cases of dowry and its ill-effects.

 Today dowry is not the innocent practice that it started out as but has turned into a social menace that cannot be reverted back to its original form; hence it must be eradicated from our society permanently.